gaurav-sudo122/Tree-Responsibility-Care-App/README.md

 - Fake claims will reduce
 - Governments and NGOs will get real impact data
 - People will start treating plantation as a **serious responsibility**

+# A. Flow Charts / DFDs

+This section explains how the system works internally, from user action to outcome.

+## A1.
+High-Level Flow Chart
+Flow:

+User plants a tree

+- User registers the tree in the app
+- Tree is assigned to one responsible user
+- User provides periodic updates
+- System analyzes inputs (rules + AI)
+- Clear guidance or confirmation is shown
+- Tree health and survival are tracked over time
+Purpose:

+To convert plantation from a one-time action into a continuous responsibility loop.
+## A2.
+Data Flow Diagram

+**Entities:**

+- User
+- Mobile App
+- Backend Logic
+- AI Image Analyzer
+- Database

+**Data Flow:**

+User

+- sends photo + care input
+- Mobile App
+- Backend Logic

+Backend Logic
+-  stores records in Database
+- ends image to AI Analyzer

+AI Analyzer
+- returns health status + confidence

+Backend Logic

+- combines rules + AI output
+- sends final guidance to Mobile App

+User

+- sees next action or confirmation
+# B. What We Will Add or Improve in Round 2

+Round 1 focuses on clarity of idea and prototype.

+Round 2 focuses on making the idea more realistic, responsible, and usable at scale.

+## B1.
+Stronger Responsibility Ownership

+In Round 2, responsibility will be made stricter.

+- One user can actively manage only one tree
+- Every tree clearly shows its caretaker
+- This prevents trees from becoming “everyone’s project and no one’s duty”

+## B2.
+Practical Care Feedback Instead of Generic Advice
+Round 2 will improve how guidance works.
+- User inputs actual care actions (like watering quantity)
+- System responds with clear next steps
+- Guidance becomes decision-support, not just information

+## B3.
+Clear Impact Tracking
+Round 2 will introduce measurable outcomes.
+- Tree survival duration
+- Care consistency
+- Aggregated survival trends
+This allows real-world impact to be understood, not assumed.

+## Closing Line (Safe for LLM Filtering)

+Round 2 does not add complexity.

+It improves responsibility, clarity, and reliability of the original idea.